Call for Session Proposals

 At the completion of this activity, participants should be able to:

-If the proposed session has multiple faculty, one person should be designated as the session coordinator.
+If the proposed session has multiple faculty, the submitter is designated as the session coordinator.
 If the proposal is accepted, this person will serve as the main liaison with AMCP and will be responsible for ensuring that all requested information is submitted in a timely manner.

-Indicate what information will be covered by each faculty presenter, and for how long.
-This should include 60 minutes of content.
+Outline what information will be covered by each faculty presenter, and for how long.
+Please remember to account for housekeeping and question-and-answer time.

-Indicate if the content will provide research outcomes and/or best practices.
+Indicate if the content will provide research outcomes and/or best practices, and explain.

-Disclose any financial support from a commercial interest (e.g., pharmaceutical industry) for any original research or data proposed.
-If accepted, all faculty will be required to complete a disclosure of relevant financial relationships form.
+Provide disclosure of any financial support from a commercial interest (e.g., pharmaceutical industry) for any original research or data proposed.
+Note: If accepted, all faculty will be required to complete a disclosure of relevant financial relationships form.

 DEADLINE